 Finisterre Spain

 The best known Finisterre, however, is located in Galicia.
-Cabo Finisterra is located at the far end of Spain and is famous because it concludes the Pilgrim’s Way to Santiago, so thousands of pilgrims come here to end their pilgrimage in the land of St. James.
+Cabo Finisterra is located at the extreme point of Spain and is famous because it concludes the Camino de Santiago, so thousands of pilgrims travel here to end their pilgrimage to the land of St. James.

-For me and Ornella too, it represented the end of our Path.
-Having arrived in Santiago and withdrawn our Compostela, we wanted to reach the zero km of the pilgrimage located right at Cape Finisterre.
+For Ornella and me, too, it represented the end of our Camino.
+Having arrived in Santiago and collected our Compostela, we wanted to reach kilometer zero of the pilgrimage located right at Cape Finisterre.

-“We can’t stop here”, we had to continue towards the ocean!
+“We can’t stop here,” we had to continue toward the ocean!

 So I decided to look for a means to get back on the road and I managed to rent a car at the train station in Santiago and in about two hours we walked for 4 days undecided whether to reach the Cape or go to the little church on the sea of Murxia, the one in the movie “The Way to Santiago”.
 In the end we opted for the first one and I must say that we did not regret it.